demola07/nodejs-examples-initiative-challenge/readme.md

   3. `GET - /latest-releases`

-     This will get the latest release version in each release line
+     This will return the latest release version in each release line

      #### Example Response